Cool Hand Luke: Filming

 Filming began on October 3, 1966, on the San Joaquin River Delta.
 The set, imitating a southern prison farm, was built in Stockton, California.
 The filmmakers sent a crew to Tavares Road Prison in Tavares, Florida, where Pearce had served his time, to take photographs and measurements.
 The structures built in Stockton included barracks, a mess hall, the warden's quarters, a guard shack and dog kennels.
 The trees on the set were decorated with spanish moss that the producers took to the area.
 The construction soon attracted the attention of a county building inspector who confused it with migrant worker housing and ordered it "condemned for code violations".
 The opening scene where Newman cuts the parking meters was filmed in Lodi, California.
 The scene in which Luke is chased by bloodhounds and other exteriors were shot in Jacksonville, Florida, at Callahan Road Prison.
 Luke was played by a stunt actor, using dogs from the Florida Department of Corrections.

 Rosenberg wanted the cast to internalize life on a chain gang and banned the presence of wives on set.
-After Harmon arrived on location, she remained for two days in her hotel room, and wasn't seen by the rest of the cast until shooting commenced.
+After Harmon arrived on location, she remained for two days in her hotel room, and was not seen by the rest of the cast until shooting commenced.
 Despite Rosenberg's intentions, the scene was ultimately filmed separately.
 Rosenberg instructed an unaware Harmon of the different movements and expressions he wanted.
 Originally planned to be shot in half a day, Harmon's scene took three.
 For the part of the scene featuring the chain gang, Rosenberg substituted a teenage cheerleader, who wore an overcoat.

 Soundtrack

 The Academy Award-nominated original score was by Lalo Schifrin, who wrote tunes with a background in popular music and jazz.
-Some tracks include guitars, banjos and harmonicas; others include trumpets, violins, flutes and piano.
+Some tracks include guitars, banjos and harmonicas, others include trumpets, violins, flutes and piano.

 An edited version of the musical cue from the Tar Sequence (where the inmates are energetically paving the road) has been used for years as the theme music for local television stations' news programs around the world, mostly those owned and operated by ABC in the United States.
 Although the music was written for the film, it became more familiar for its association with TV news, in part because its staccato melody resembles the sound of a telegraph.